 There are a lot of considerations to take during the installation process and it’s important that you do it right the first time.
 If not, then there could be problems with power output and efficiency down the line.

-In this blog post we’ll walk you through the process of deciding what type of roof surface will work best for homeowners wanting to create solar energy, as well as how to attach solar panels to roof and a variety of different surfaces!
+In this blog post, we’ll walk you through the process of deciding what type of roof surface will work best for homeowners wanting to create solar energy, as well as how to attach solar panels to roofs and a variety of different surfaces!

 It is possible to replace your roof with solar panel tiles or solar shingles, though they are relatively new in the solar world.
 The solar panels can replace particular tiles on your roof, or they can completely replace your existing roof.

 They are designed to blend in with the original roofing material, and you won’t have to worry about them being an eyesore.
 Best of all, these solar panels will help lower your monthly electricity bill!